DevOpsGHZ/M1-Build/README.md

 	sudo /etc/init.d/jenkins restart

-Then we need to install some plugins on Jenkins, in Manage Jenkins -> Manage Plugins, install `Git Plugin` and `Multi-Branch Project Plugin`.
+To install Git plugins on Jenkins, in Manage Jenkins -> Manage Plugins, install `Git Plugin`.

 Now create a new item, choose `Freestyle multi-branch project`, in the setting page, under the `Source Code Management` section, choose `Git` as the source, and input the path to our local git repository.
 It will automatically include all the branches in this repo, you can manually exclude some branches in the `Advanced...` setting.